valylab/monocle-test/README.md

 # Monocle developer test

-Convert the creative in the design folder to a fully functional website.
+Convert the creative you can find in the design folder to a fully functional website.
 Make sure that you follow the design and grid as closely as possible.

 ## Requirements